Chilling Adventures of Sabrina Season 4 Release Date | Netflix storyline, cast, trailer - Mash Viral

 Chilling Adventures of Sabrina is based on the comics of the same name and takes place in the same universe as the teen drama Riverdale.

-With Kiernan Shipka from Mad Men as the title witch, the dark restart of the chirpy sitcom from the 90s is currently in its third season (or part 3, as it is officially called on Netflix).
+With Kiernan Shipka from Mad Men as the title witch, the dark restart of the chirpy sitcom from the 90s is just in the third season (or part 3, as it is officially called on Netflix).
 But will the Greendale witches literally awaken hell for the fourth time?

 Here is everything we know so far …